ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

   [SOURCE_CODE]
 ```

-* `CONFIG FILE` is your Cloud Build YAML config file
+* `CONFIG FILE` is our Cloud Build YAML config file
-* `SOURCE_CODE` is the path to your source code
+* `SOURCE_CODE` is the path to our source code
-* `--dryrun=false` will cause your build to actually run.
+* `--dryrun=false` will cause our build to actually run.
-This is `true` by default and you must enable this explicitly to cause the containers to execute.
+This is `true` by default and we must enable this explicitly to cause the containers to execute.
 * `--push` will cause the built images defined in `images` to be pushed to the registry.

-If you use some of the default substitions like `$COMMIT_SHA` in your build,
+If we use some of the default substitions like `$COMMIT_SHA` in our build,
-you must pass these in with the `--substitions` flag in key=value pairs,
+we must pass these in with the `--substitions` flag in key=value pairs,
 separated by commas.
 Example: